shaunpersad/redu/README.md

 # Redu
-Redux made simpler.
+Simple application-level React state management.

 ## Simpler than simple?
-Redux is already simple.
+As far as state management goes, Redux is already simple.
 At least, that's the idea.
-The reality is that while action creators, actions, and reducers are simple, open-ended concepts, their implementations often are not, and often leaves us with a lot of boilerplate.
+The reality is that while action creators, actions, and reducers are simple, open-ended concepts, their implementations can become unwieldy, and often leaves us with a lot of boilerplate.

 What _is_ simple, is React's component-level state management, where events trigger action functions, which in turn call `setState`, to update that component's state: